weebi-com/weebi_barcode_scanner_package/README.md

 # Weebi Barcode Scanner

-A Flutter package for barcode and QR code scanning on Windows and macOS, powered by YOLO object detection and ZXing decoding. **Self-contained and ready for pub.dev publication.**
+A Flutter package for barcode and QR code scanning on Windows and macOS powered by YOLO object detection and ZXing decoding. **Self-contained and ready for pub.dev publication.**

-## ✨ Features
+## Features

 - **Cross-Platform**: Windows and macOS support
 - **AI-Powered Detection**: YOLO model for accurate barcode localization